Queen's Park, Glasgow: Current usage

 Today the park is used by many thousands of people annually, and remains a focal point for the people of the South Side of Glasgow and beyond.
 The park holds the regular farmers markets and a wide range of family events, many of these in the redeveloped bandstand which is now known as Queen's Park Arena.
 The park also contains a wide range of leisure and sports areas and facilities.
 Since 2019, 'Queen's Parkrun', a weekly free 5 km event, has taken place in the park every Saturday morning at 9.30am.

 There are three lawn bowls clubs, a tennis centre, a five-a-side football facility and a pitch and putt course within the park, as well as Camphill House (a former mansion built 1806, now private apartments), and Langside Hall, a former bank office which was originally in Glasgow city centre before being moved to its current location in 1889; it is now a community centre.
 Both buildings are Category A listed.

+In 1895, the council built a plant nursery, including an extensive complex of glasshouses which latterly contained displays of exotic plants, fish, insects and reptiles which were open to the public.
+By the 21st century, this was being run in conjunction with Scotland's Rural College (SRUC) to teach horticultural students but structural issues in the buildings caused a partial closure of the glasshouses in 2017.
+Along with the planned withdrawal of SRUC in summer 2026, the future of the facility and continued public access looks increasingly uncertain.
+The council also leases allotments located between the glasshouses/nursery and the flagpole - these are managed on behalf of the Council by Queen's Park Allotment Association.

 The tennis courts are managed by Queens Park Community Tennis Club and Glasgow City Council who funded the refurbished tennis courts in 2015.